 The first step of the migration of our websites into the new university WordPress template is complete.
 The next step is to enhance the web presence of our units to meet the needs of our audience.
 Our office will continue helping you to enhance your web presence in a variety of ways.
 We offer consulting, individual and walk-in training, monthly meetings, and a wealth of experience to ensure all of the necessary tools are available.

 One of the most important aspects of maintaining a successful web presence is the editing process.
+Please download and review the Web Editors Tips & Tricks file for additional information.
 Statistically, the reputation of a site may be lost in only three rounds of poor editing.
 It is extremely important for the editor in each department to complete requested changes, as well as reviewing each site regularly for errors and enhancement opportunities.
 Editing for errors is the first step to success!
 The most commons errors are the following:

 - All headings are bold without any additional formatting tags such as heading tags (h1-h5).